The Yoga Lunchbox

 June 8, 2017 by Guest Author 1 Comment

-by Kelly Fisher, Time to Thrive Our lives are so out of synch with nature; it's no wonder that sub-par health and even chronic degenerative diseases are the new norm.
+by Kelly Fisher Our lives are so out of synch with nature; it's no wonder that sub-par health and even chronic degenerative diseases are the new norm.
 Diabetes, autoimmune disorders, adrenal issues, thyroid conditions, weight issues, menopausal issues, post-partum issues, insomnia, perpetual exhaustion… the list goes on.
 Chances are you know someone who suffers from at least one of these things, and maybe a few of you know someone for each of the above.
-Even those of us who … [Read more...]
+Even those of us who consider ourselves … [Read more...]

 Filed Under: Deepening • The Yoga of Life, How Yoga Helped Me, What's Real Yoga & a Real Yogi?
 Tagged With: Ayurveda, Chinese medicine, circadian rhythm, diet, food, kelly fisher, sleep, Time to Thrive